Designing a Form

-- From the fields tab, click on a field to add it.
+- From the Fields palette, click on a field to add it.

 When you add a field you can define some of its Properties to make your Form even more flexible.

-- Click on the Field you want to work with, to open the Properties Tab.
+- Click on the Field you want to work with, to open the Field Card editor.

 - Add a Label for the field